lasyapriya42/lasyapriya42/README.md

 - 🌱 **Currently Learning**: DSA and advanced web technologies.
 - 🔭 **Experienced in**: Working on interactive and responsive web development projects.
 - 😄 **Pronouns**: She/Her.
-- 💬 **Ask me about**: Web Development, DSA, and UI/UX Design.
-- ⚡ **Fun Fact**: I love solving coding challenges and creating user-friendly designs!
+- ⚡ **Fun Fact**:For me, web development, DSA, and problem-solving are the ultimate brain fuel!
 ---

 ## 🌐 **Socials**